 A great deal has been going on in the corporate world recently, including Elon Musk’s acquisition of Twitter, Florida’s revocation of Disney’s special status, and the failure of CNN’s streaming service, CNN+.
 While I am personally gratified that the millions of dollars poured into CNN+ did not convince people to appreciate the misguided content, I would like to explore the idea of business failure.

-We don’t learn a great deal from success, particularly if it comes easily and early.
+We don’t learn much from success, particularly if it comes easily and early.
 Believing it is due to our invincibility can make us arrogant.
 At best, we are unlikely to identify the true reasons behind our successes.
-It is often far easier to analyze why we failed than why we succeeded.
+It is often far more useful to analyze why we failed than why we succeeded.
 With wise guidance, we can learn a great deal from our failures.

 What does wise guidance look like?

 Acknowledge the failure.
 Don’t dismiss it as nothing; failure is significant.
 However there is still a tomorrow.
 In the spring of 1940, after more than 300,000 British soldiers had just been rescued from the beaches of Dunkirk, Winston Churchill gave one of his famous speeches.
 After praising the miraculous rescue of the army and stressing ultimate victory, he said, “…We must be very careful not to assign to this deliverance the attributes of a victory.
 Wars are not won by evacuations…” He then spoke these words as he brought his speech to a close. “…We shall go on to the end, we shall fight in France, we shall fight on the seas and oceans, we shall fight with growing confidence and growing strength in the air…”

 Find the lesson in the failure.
 However painful it may be to relive the embarrassment of the failure, it must be revisited and analyzed.
 Not only does this provide valuable insight but the discomfort also ensures that nobody in the family or business organization starts to tolerate failure.